Posted on Wednesday, September 21st, 2016 by Peter Sciretta

 You might recall that late last year on Back to the Future Day (October 22nd 2015) it was revealed that Nike’s Tinker Hatfield was hard at work making sure at least one of Back to the Future Part II‘s predictions came true.
 The shoe designer hand-delivered a prototype of self-tying Nike Mags to Back to the Future star Michael J. Fox , with the promise that the real sneakers would be released in spring 2016.
-Now Nike has released a trailer for their self-lacing sneakers.
-Watch it now, after the jump.
+Now we finally get a look at the finished product.

 Yeah, the sneakers don’t look like the futuristic Nike MAG sneakers from Back to the Future Part II, probably because they will be doing a limited edition release of that style.
 Nike has said that the limited edition self-tying Nike MAGs “will only be available via auction, with all proceeds going to the Michael J. Fox Foundation for Parkinson’s Research.
 The specific details on the auctions will be posted to Nike News and via Twitter @Nike in spring 2016.”